Annotation Dialog

 - Modes:

-A floating text badge attached to a point.
+A floating text label attached to a point.

 - Variants: